 Want to find out more about your modules?

-Take a look at the Food Science (Food Biotechnology) module descriptions for more detail on what you will study.
+Take a look at the Food Science (Food Biotechnology) module descriptions for more detail on what you could study.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.